LEED Credits - The Main Library

-WEp1/WEc1 – WATER USE REDUCTION: The design team specified water efficient plumbing fixtures which resulted in a reduction of water use by over 38%.
+WEp1/WEc1 – Water Use Reduction: The design team specified water efficient plumbing fixtures which resulted in a reduction of water use by over 30%.

-EAc1 – OPTIMIZE ENERGY PERFORMANCE: The design team specified additional insulation in the walls and roof, efficient LED lighting and electrical design, and an efficient HVAC design to result in a 22% energy use savings compared to the ASHRAE 90.1-2004 baseline system.
+EAc1 – Optimize Energy Performance: The design team specified additional insulation in the walls and roof, efficient LED lighting and electrical design, and an efficient HVAC design to result in a 44% energy use savings compared to the ASHRAE 90.1-2004 baseline system.

-MRc4 – RECYCLED CONTENT: Over 20% of the materials used to construct the Dayton Metro Library Northwest Branch contained recycled content.
+MRc4 – Recycled Content: Over 10% of the materials used to construct the Dayton Metro Main Library contained recycled content.
 Using materials with recycled content significantly reduces the environmental impacts associated with utilizing virgin materials.
-Products such as steel framing, carpeting, insulation and drywall were selected with highrecycled content value to help achieve this level of recycled content.reduces the environmental impacts resulting from transportation of building materials.
+Products such as steel framing, carpeting, insulation and drywall were selected with high-recycled content value to help achieve this level of recycled content.

 EQc3.1 – Construction IAQ Management: Considering we spend the majority of our lives indoors, the project team felt it was imperative to maintain an excellent indoor air quality.
 To do so, the team took special precautions to keep the building and HVAC systems clean during construction.

 EQc4 – Low-Emitting Materials: Volatile Organic Compounds (VOCs) are carbon compounds that off-gas at normal room temperature, emitting harmful chemicals into the air.
 The paints, coatings, adhesives, and sealants used in this space contained little to no VOCs.